UBC-MDS/DSCI_522_PM2.5_Analysis/doc/Report.md

 There are some limitations in our analysis:

+  - Due to the missing data, there are several issues about our test.
+    Firstly, we could not have an accurate PM2.5 value for each day.
+    Secondly, there are a lot of days missing PM2.5 values completely so we could not have a symmetric datasets, let alone the assumptions of t-test.

       - The datasets we are using are time series data which means there exists dependencies in the datasets.
 For example, there could be a strong relationship between today’s PM2.5 and tomorrow’s PM2.5.

       - We have ignore many valuable features in the datasets due to time constraint.
 For example, we could include humidity and